-The SBOE uses a proclamation to call for new instructional materials.
+The SBOE uses a proclamation to call for new instructional materials or new information about currently adopted instructional materials.
 The proclamation lists the subject areas scheduled for review.
-It contains a schedule of adoption procedures, requirements, the Texas Essential Knowledge and Skills (TEKS), and instructions for providing electronic files for braille and large-type materials.
+It contains a schedule of adoption procedures, requirements of publisher participation, links to the required TEKS and English Language Proficiency (ELPS), and instructions for providing electronic files for braille and large-print materials.
 Proclamations are named for the year the materials go into the classroom.

 Development and Submission

-Once the proclamation is issued, publishers submit a Statement of Intent to Bid.
-This states their interest in participating in the review and adoption cycle.
-Publishers have one year to develop materials that meet the proclamation’s requirements.
+Once the proclamation is issued, interested publishers submit a Statement of Intent to Bid.
+Publishers typically have one year to develop materials that meet the proclamation’s requirements.

-Publishers must provide one electronic sample copy of their instructional materials to TEA and one electronic sample copy to each of the 20 regional education service centers (ESCs).
-The content of the samples must be complete.
-Electronic materials, including online products, must be the same as the final product and working.
+Publishers must provide one electronic sample copy of their instructional materials to the Texas Education Agency (TEA) and one electronic sample copy to each of the 20 regional education service centers.
+The content of the samples must be complete, allow for multiple simultaneous users, and be equipped with a word-search feature.
+Electronic samples of digital materials, including online products, must be the same as the final product and work just like the final product will.

 State Review Panels

-State review panel members review instructional materials to find the TEKS and English Language Proficiency Standards (ELPS) covered and factual errors.
-The commissioner of education appoints the state review panel members from nominations submitted by educational organizations across the state, educators, academic experts, or parents.
+State review panel members review instructional materials to determine the extent to which the TEKS and ELPS are covered and to identify factual errors.
+The commissioner of education appoints the state review panel members from nominations submitted by educational organizations across the state, educators, academic experts, parents, or SBOE members.
 At the end of the review, the state review panel members report their results to the commissioner of education.

 Instructional Materials Adoption

-The commissioner of education recommends that the instructional materials be placed on the adopted or rejected list, based on the percentage of TEKS covered.
-To be eligible for adoption, instructional materials must meet at least 50% of the TEKS and 100% of the ELPS in both the student version and teacher version of the instructional materials.
+The commissioner of education reports the percentage of TEKS covered in each product, as determined by the state review panels.
+To be eligible for adoption, instructional materials must meet at least 50% of the TEKS and 100% of the required ELPS in the components intended for student use and the components intended for teacher use, be free from factual error, meet manufacturing specifications, be suitable for the intended course and grade level, and be reviewed by academic experts.

-The commissioner of education presents the SBOE with a Report of Required Corrections of Factual Errors, listing all factual errors discovered in the instructional materials.
-The report is a collection of errors found by the state review panel, publishers (who must report all known factual errors), and the public or a third-party organization.
-Publishers must correct all factual errors and provide an affidavit confirming they have done so before the corrected copies are submitted to TEA and to schools.
+The commissioner of education presents the SBOE with a Report of Required Corrections of Factual Errors.
+The report is a collection of errors found by the state review panel and by publishers (who must report all known factual errors).
+Texas residents may report alleged factual errors in instructional materials submitted for adoption via the Public-Reported Factual Errors Submission Form.
+A report is provided to the SBOE of errors reported by the public or third-party organizations that were submitted to the agency by a date established in the proclamation.
+Publishers must correct all factual errors and provide an affidavit confirming they have done so before the materials are submitted to TEA and to schools.

 Any resident of Texas may submit written comments about instructional materials submitted for adoption.
-Copies of written comments are provided to the SBOE, participating publishers, ESCs, and any requestor.
+Public comments must be submitted on the Public Comment Submission Form and are limited to 2500 characters.
+Copies of written comments are provided to the SBOE and posted on TEA’s website.
 The SBOE holds a public hearing allowing citizens the opportunity to provide oral testimony about instructional materials submitted for adoption.
-Representatives of publishing companies may respond to testimony at the hearing.
+Representatives of publishing companies may respond to testimony at the hearing or within ten working days of the hearing.

-TEA contracts for the development of braille, large type, and recorded versions of adopted instructional materials.
-To make the delivery of these accessible print materials easier, publishers submit digital files that conform to the National Instructional Materials Accessibility Standard (NIMAS) to a designated braille producer following the adoption.
-After all required corrections and editorial changes have been made to both the print and digital files, publishers must submit updated digital files to the National Instructional Materials Access Center (NIMAC).
-Publishers of state-adopted electronic instructional materials must comply with the technical standards of the Federal Rehabilitation Act, Section 508.
+TEA also contracts for the development of braille, large-print, and recorded versions of adopted instructional materials.
+To make the delivery of these accessible print materials possible, publishers submit digital files that conform to the National Instructional Materials Accessibility Standard (NIMAS) to designated producers following the adoption.
+Publishers of state-adopted electronic instructional materials must comply with the technical standards of the Federal Rehabilitation Act, Section 508, and provide a report from an independent accessibility auditor verifying that they do so.

 Local Adoption, Ordering, and Fulfillment

-Local authorities for each school district or open-enrollment charter school set their own policy for selecting instructional materials for their students.
-School districts and open-enrollment charter schools place their orders with TEA through the Educational Materials and Textbooks (EMAT) online system.
-This statewide electronic instructional materials management tool processes all Texas public education instructional material requests, orders, payments, and deliveries.
-Adopted instructional materials are purchased with funds from the Instructional Materials Allotment.
+Local authorities for each school district or open-enrollment charter school set their own policies for selecting instructional materials for their students.
+Local policies must include the requirement that materials are selected in an open meeting.
+School districts and open-enrollment charter schools place their orders with TEA through the educational materials online system known as EMAT.
+This statewide electronic instructional materials management tool processes Texas public education instructional material orders, payments, and deliveries of adopted materials.
+EMAT also processes the disbursement of funds to districts for non-adopted instructional materials and educational technology.
+Instructional materials and educational technology are purchased with funds from districts’ technology and instructional materials allotment.

 Audit and Penalties

 TEA oversees an audit of all newly adopted materials to confirm that all factual errors are corrected.
-This process uses contracted institutions to compare the adopted instructional materials against the Report of the Commissioner of Education Concerning Required Corrections of Factual Errors presented to the SBOE by the commissioner of education.
-Any uncorrected or new errors are reported to the SBOE who may issue penalties per error.
+Any uncorrected or newly discovered errors are reported to the SBOE and may result in penalties for the publisher.

 Errors in Adopted Materials